 While PSLF and IDR forgiveness get most of the attention, there are other avenues for federal student debt to be discharged.

 If the borrower dies, the debt is forgiven.
-Similarly, Parent PLUS loans can need if the student for whom the loan was borrowed passes away.
+Similarly, Parent PLUS loans can be forgiven if the student for whom the loan was borrowed passes away.
 Some private lenders may forgive debt under this circumstance, but many will try to collect the remaining balance from the borrower’s estate or cosigner.

 Additional protection exists if a borrower becomes permanently disabled.
 Most borrowers don’t consider what will happen with their student loans if they are permanently unable to work, but federal student loan borrowers can have their student debt forgiven.